bagder/log/README.md

- Wednesday morning I restored the mailman2 configs for the web-server, fixed postfix to again work with it and tweaked my docker configs to use the new paths on my machine, test the new config a tittle and then... at **10:03:03** Wednesday morning I could **finally** [send a mail to the curl-library](https://curl.se/mail/lib-2021-12/0000.html) informing everyone about the 46 hour glitch we just experienced.
+ Wednesday morning I restored the mailman2 configs for the web-server, fixed postfix to again work with it and tweaked my docker configs to use the new paths on my machine, tested the new config a tittle and then... at **10:03:03** Wednesday morning I could **finally** [send a mail to the curl-library](https://curl.se/mail/lib-2021-12/0000.html) informing everyone about the 46 hour glitch we just experienced.
 The lists were back up.
 On mailman2.
 I learned something.
 I think.

- Sticking to mailman2 might not be a solid long-term solution but at least things are now working again and I have time and opportunity to now consider my future options in a more relaxed and planned-ahead way.
+ Sticking to mailman2 might not be a solid long-term solution but at least things are now working again and I have time and opportunity to consider my future options in a more relaxed and planned-ahead way.

+- I was contacted by a potential customer asking about the feasability of porting libcurl to offer FTP and SFTP powers on 16 bit CPU with 16K RAM... libcurl is not currently ported to 16 bit, and getting a general purpose FTP client into 16K is probably hard.
+Getting SFTP into the mix as well I deem is completely impossible.

 - Found myself listed as the [5th most followed GitHub user in Sweden](https://github.com/gayanvoice/top-github-users/blob/main/markdown/followers/sweden.md)

 - Talked open source supply chain security and sustainability with a journalist.
-How come something that is done by a small distributed team with very little funding can be end up used by virtually everything and everyone?
+How come something that is made by a small distributed team with very little funding can end up getting used by virtually everything and everyone?

 - Attended the 2021 Polhem Prize award ceremony, [looking like this](https://twitter.com/bagder/status/1466430742813106188).
 Conversations